ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 * `:vertical resize <+5 or -5>`: resizes width by specified value
 * `Ctrl-w H` or `Ctrl-w K`: toggles between horizontal/vertical splits
 * `Ctrl-spacebar`: omni completion for R objects/functions when nvim is in insert mode.
 Note, this has been remapped in `init.vim` from difficult to type default `Ctrl-x Ctrl-o`.
-* `:h nvim-R`: opens nvim-R's user manual; navigation works the same as for any Vim/Nvim help document
-* `:Rhelp fct_name`: opens help for a function from nvim's command mode with text completion support
 * `Ctrl-s and Ctrl-x`: freezes/unfreezes vim (some systems)

 ### Useful resources for learning vim/nvim